traybakelab/tableaucloud-workbookfinder/README.md

 - Search for projects (folders), based on string search, returning project name and id
 - Search for workbooks, based on string search

 Just copy and paste the code to start.
-In addition, you will need to generate an access token on your Tableau account.
+In addition, you will need to generate an access token on your Tableau account (you will at least need a creator license for this).

 REQUIREMENTS
 pip install tableauserverclient